viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 * After a successful build a `pegelhub-ftp-connector-2023.12.jar` file will be added to the `pegelhub-ftp-connector/target` folder, besides the already existing `original-pegelhub-ftp-connector-2023.12.jar`

+### Organise Files

+* Make sure you have a `config.properties` and the `properties.yaml` File in the correct
+  folder: `../pegelhub-ftp-connector/src/main/resources`
+* Define the corresponding properties to your needs:
+    * The `properties.yaml` file stores information about the received data, including the provider and the needed API-Key for communication between the Pegelhub-Core and the FTP-Connector
+        * If you want the files in another directory, be sure to provide the correct path
+    * In `properties.yaml` File change the following:
+        * apiToken --> "generatedUniqueApiToken" (for generating a new Token, please refer to the Postman-Collection Documentation / Pegelhub-Library)
+        * lastTokenRefresh --> make adjustments to the date, hour and minute mark depending on when you created the token
+    * For further explanation of the config properties refer to "Connector Options (Config Properties)" or "How to use" below.

 ### Build and save the pegelhub-ftp-connector docker image:

 * Open the project in the correct folder (`../pegelhub-ftp-connector`)